Work through Restoration Emergency Authorization Script

 Restoration teams need clarity at the exact moment urgency is highest, so better authorization language can reduce hesitation and speed up the next step.

 Treat Restoration Emergency Authorization Script as one operating piece, not a loose template pack.
-For restoration operators, a first-call script for water, mold, and damage mitigation situations should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For restoration operators, a first-call script for water, mold, and damage mitigation situations should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.